What to Do When You Move In?

 As soon as you move into your new student housing, the first thing you will want to do is ensure you will not be paying for the previous tenant's bills!
 Although your landlord should have looked after this for you, it is unfortunately not always the case.
 Here is what you need to do and avoid paying more than you should:

+1. Locate the electricity and gas meter.
 If you are renting a house, most energy meters will be located in a box on the outside of the home.
 If you are in an apartment complex, these can be in a utility room.

-You will need to contact the building manager to access it.
-It is important to note that all student housing properties will have an electricity meter, but not all are equipped with a gas meter.
-It is possible your dwelling runs all its appliances and boilers on electricity only.
+3. Take a photo of the meter reading.
 Ideally, you do this before you turn on any lights in your home!
 Most energy providers will accept a photo of the meter reading with a newspaper displaying your move-in date next to the meter in the photo.

-This indicates your energy consumption starting point.
-Anything used before the number displayed is not yours to pay!
+4. Contact the existing provider.
 Once you have the meter reading and photo taken, you will want to contact the existing energy provider and give them the number displayed on the meter.
-Explained you have just moved in and that you only want to pay for any electricity and gas used from this number onwards.

 Register for Your Water Consumption